Alyssa Delpopolo

-Alyssa Delpopolo is an Australian singer.
+Alyssa Delpopolo is an Australian singer-songwriter.
 She won the fourteenth season of The Voice Australia on 2 November 2025, where she was coached by Kate Miller-Heidke.
 Delpopolo became the first invited and "stolen" artist to win in the show's history as she first was on Ronan Keating's team before becoming part of Miller-Heidke's team.
 She received $100,000 and an industry recording development package upon winning.

 Early and personal life

 In 2021, Delpopolo was named Sony's Junior Songwriter of the Year, and in 2024 was named Sydney Senior Singer of the Year.
 She currently resides in Sydney and is Catholic.
 Prior to winning The Voice Australia, Delpopolo worked at Bunnings, but exclaimed she was "definitely quitting" after her win.

 Career

 2025–present: The Voice Australia and upcoming music

 In 2025, Delpopolo attended blind audition tapings for The Voice Australia.
 After initially performing a snippet of Amy Winehouse's "Valerie", upon hearing her sing, coach Kate Miller-Heidke invited her to audition for the show, despite not having applied.
 She performed "Lose Control" in the blind auditions and got the four coaches, Miller-Heidke, Ronan Keating, Richard Marx, and Melanie C to turn for her.
 Keating then used the Ultimate block on Delpopolo, defaulting her to his team.
 During the Battles, she was defeated by fellow Team Ronan artist Ellaphon Ta, but was saved by all four coaches and chose to join Miller-Heidke's team.
 She was declared the winner of the season on 2 November 2025.